-HISTORY OF THE KAMIKAZE: It all started with one man – Bill Cockroft.
-A passionate cyclist, he wanted to bring bike racing to the Mammoth Lakes.
-It was the mid-80s and cycling was very much in the public eye, thanks to the Oscar-winning film “Breaking Away” as well as the USA’s success in cycling events at the ’84 Olympics, which took place in nearby Los Angeles.
+It all started with one man – Bill Cockroft.
+As a passionate cyclist, he wanted to bring bike racing to Mammoth Lakes.
+It was the mid-80s and cycling was very much in the public eye, thanks to the Oscar-winning film “Breaking Away,” as well as Team USA’s success in cycling events at the ’84 Olympics, which took place in nearby Los Angeles.

 Cockroft was friends with the man in charge of the cycling portion of the Olympics and one of their mutual buddies approached him and asked Cockroft over dinner, “How much would it take to produce a major cycling event?”